axionyx/axionyx_1.0/mddocs/input_parameters.md

 `amr.n_cell           = 64 64 64`  - the number of grid points along one dimension, for a cubic 3D grid this is repeated 3 times.
 `amr.max_grid_size    = 16` - the maximum size of a subgrid.
-`amr.blocking_factor  = 16` - the minumum size of a subgrid when using refinement.
+`amr.blocking_factor  = 16` - the minimum size of a subgrid when using refinement.
 Without refinement, this can be set to the same value as `amr.max_grid_size`.

 There are some restrictions to what these parameters are allowed to be.